13 Gong Styles

 The Chau gong is very popular for use by sound bath practitioners.
 It comes in many sizes, although it is usually considered a large gong.
 The tone or pitch is deep, compared to some other styles.

-My opinion is that the chau gong is the best gong for sound healing because of the long, controlled, rich, full resonance it has.
-It is certainly my favorite sound bath gong style, which is why it is the first gong style I presented in this lineup.
+The Chau gong is certainly my favorite sound bath gong style, which is why it is the first gong style I presented in this lineup.

 Nipple Gong